 Conclusion

-Wi-Fi data privacy isn't just about regulatory compliance; it's about building trust with your customers.
+In 2026, Wi-Fi data privacy isn't just about regulatory compliance; it's about building trust with your customers.
 People are increasingly aware of how their data is used, and businesses that respect privacy can differentiate themselves positively.

 The good news is that privacy-first practices often align with good business practices.
 Collecting less data reduces storage costs and breach risks.
 Clear communication builds customer trust.
 Respecting user choices leads to more engaged, willing participants in your marketing efforts.